LoopKit/loopdocs/docs/setup/FAQs.md

 ## Can I have more than one Loop app on a phone?

 While technically possible, you can have multiple Loop apps built onto the same iPhone.
 However, having multiple Loop apps on a single phone may lead to unexpected conflicts that can negatively affect your Loop's ability to stay green (keep looping).
 For smooth looping, just keep one Loop app on any phone for looping use.

+## Will I be able to Loop on a plane? or in the mountains?

+Yes.
+Loop does not require internet or cell coverage to work.
+So long as the Looper has Bluetooth turned on on the iPhone (or iPod touch), then the Dexcom and RileyLink will still be able to do their work with Loop and your pump/pod.

+##